TrappedIonRice/DAMPF/readme.md

 - Utility functions for analysis

 ## File Overview
+- `Curve-Fitting.py`: Approximate the spectral density using a sum of double-Lorentzians, converting a continuous bath to a discrete but underdamped ones, thereby generating the parameters for next step simulation.
 - `Main_Simulation_Example1(Pure_QT).py`: Pure state QT simulation
 - `Main_Simulation_Example2(Rho_Fixed_Step).py`: Density matrix evolution with fixed step
 - `Main_Simulation_Example3(Rho_Adaptive_Step).py`: Density matrix evolution with adaptive step
 - `*_config.py`: Configuration files for each simulation type
 - `Totalsys_Class.py`: Main system class
 - `utils.py`: Utility functions
+- `More Simulation Attempts Folder`: Various benchmarking attempts conducted during the development of this project, which include more abundant usages of this package.

 ## Installation
 1. Clone the repository: